 Public open space shall be provided at the ground level.
-This may be accomplished either fully within one area or split between no more than three (3) separate areas.
+This may be accomplished either fully within one area or split between no more than three (3) separate areas, which may be provided offsite.
 Public open space shall be visible and accessible from the public right of way.
 The space must include protected open space which can function for planned programming or informal, unplanned, passive recreation such as is the case in Figure 9.